tcheehow/ros-setups/intel-edison/README.md

 ./install_ros.sh
 ```

-If all went well you should have a ROS installtion.
+If all went well you should have a ROS installation.
 Hook your Edison up to the Pixhawk and run a test.
 See this page for instructions: https://pixhawk.org/peripherals/onboard_computers/intel_edison

 # Install Edison MRAA Libraries

 Follow the instructions here to install the latest swig for mraa http://swig.org/svn.html

-To build swig, `apt-get install bison`.
+To build swig, `apt-get install bison automake autoconf build-essential g++`.

 Follow the instructions on https://learn.sparkfun.com/tutorials/installing-libmraa-on-ubilinux-for-edison